WScottJacobsen/BullsAndCows/README.md

 	$s5 - Cow count

+TODO: Get time working, do the rest of the project that isn't code

 Topic
 As discussed in class, the topic for the team project this semester is the WORD version of the Bulls & Cows game.